rahmatcmos/Person/README.md

-  	currentwork 					: With active works and branch organisation and applications currentcontact 					: With default contacts of each type email 							: Where has email, parameter => email workleave 						: With special schedule of workleave defaultemail 					: Get default email experiences 					: With previous experiences and organisation checkrelation 					: With relatives, parameter : relative_id
+  	currentwork 					: With active works and branch organisation and applications currentcontact 					: With default contacts of each type email 							: Where has email, parameter => email takenworkleave 					: With special schedule of workleave, parameter : status and ondate checktakenworkleave				: Check takenworkleave, same parameter as takenworkleave defaultemail 					: Get default email experiences 					: With previous experiences and organisation checkrelation 					: With relatives, parameter : relative_id